Ankle-Foot/Knee-Ankle-Foot Orthosis Quarterly Results of Targeted Probe and Educate Review

-The Jurisdiction D, DME MAC, Medical Review Department is conducting a targeted probe and educate reviews of HCPCS code(s) L4360, L4361, L4386 and L4387.
-The quarterly edit effectiveness results from October 2017 through December 2017 are as follows:
+The Jurisdiction D, DME MAC, Medical Review Department is conducting a Targeted Probe and Educate (TPE) review of HCPCS code(s) L4360, L4361, L4386 and L4387.
+The quarterly edit effectiveness results from April 2019 – June 2019 are as follows:

 Top Denial Reasons